NingWang1729/Introduction-to-Software-Construction/Chapter 4: Python Libraries.md

 """
 ```

 Argparse provides a modern approach to parsing command line arguments.
-For further reference, please refer to the (official argparse documentation)[https://docs.python.org/3/library/argparse.html].
+For further reference, please refer to the [official argparse documentation](https://docs.python.org/3/library/argparse.html).
 Also, you may wish to reference the `system` and `os` modules, which are often used together with argparse.

 # 4.2 Logical Logging
 # 4.3 Potent PDB